matthew-brett/dsfe/README.md

 make serve
 ```

-Copy/paste the URL that comes up, and check you get can load the local website copy in your browser, with this URL.
+Copy the URL that comes up, and paste into your browser's URL bar, to check
+you get can load the local website copy.

 ## Configuring Jupyter to save / load in R Markdown

 I'm using the excellent [Jupytext](https://github.com/mwouts/jupytext) to make
-my life easier, editing Jupyter Notebooks.
-Jupytext automates saving Notebook
+it easier to edit Jupyter Notebooks.
+Jupytext automates saving Notebook files
-files as Markdown (and other formats), and loading them from edited Markdown
+as Markdown (and other formats), and loading them from edited Markdown (and
-(and other formats).
+other formats).

 You need to configure Jupyter to use it.
 If you don't have a Jupyter
 configuration, do: